Best garden parasols for 2022 and how to buy an antique version

-With overseas summer holidays on hold, we're all enjoying a little more time soaking-up the sun in our back gardens.
-To keep cool and protect your skin from the sun's harsh rays, you can't beat an outdoor parasol or umbrella.
-And these super-stylish and colourful options are just the ticket!
+As the weather gets warmer, we're all enjoying a little more time soaking up the sun with an al-fresco lunch or picnic in our back garden, a local open garden or arboretum.
+And, to keep cool and protect your skin from the sun's harsh rays, you can't beat an outdoor parasol or umbrella.
+These super-stylish and colourful options are just the ticket!
 Now, where's our piña colada?

 What's the difference between a parasol and an umbrella?

 When is it a parasol and when is it an umbrella?
 There is no definitive answer.
 ‘Parasol’ derives from the Italian ‘parasole’ – literally, ‘for the’ (para) ‘sun’ (sole).
 Confusingly, ‘umbrella’ comes from the Latin umbra meaning ‘shade’ with the ‘elle’ denoting smallness.

 While now we associate the umbrella’s shade with rain, the Romans used umbraculum to refer to both.
 Slang names range from ‘bumbershoots’ in America to ‘gamps’ in Britain.
 Some suggest one way to differentiate is to look at the handle; the parasol’s should be straight.

 But as the silver-handled piece made for the Maharajah of Dungarpur in Rajasthan in 1947 shows, parasols with semicircular handles also exist.
 The debate rumbles on…